 1. Secure your first aid credentials.

-All childcare workers in Australia are required to have an advanced credential in providing first aid, particularly in asthma and anaphylaxis management.
+All childcare workers in Australia must have an advanced credential in providing first aid, particularly in asthma and anaphylaxis management.
 This requirement is mandated by the ACECQA or the Australian Children’s Education and Authority.

 2. Childproof areas that are accessible to children.